JDLeongomez/JDL_website/content/en/authors/daniela-martinez-franco/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergraduate Students
+- Former Undergraduate Students
 ---

 ## **Research project**

-*El rol del género en la identificación de la sociosexualidad a partir de las voces* [The role of gender in the identification of sociosexuality from voices]
+*Percepción de sociosexualidad a partir de voces, rostros, y rostros y voces* [Perception of sociosexuality from voices, faces, and faces and voices]

-Universidad El Bosque, since 2022
+Universidad El Bosque, 2021-2022

+This research project received the **Distinction** award and was recognised as the **best reserarch project** of its cohort.

 **Supervisor:** [Juan David Leongómez](/es/#about), [Andrés Castellanos-Chacón](/es/author/andres-castellanos-chacon/), y [Oscar R. Sánchez](/es/author/oscar-r.-sanchez/).

+{{< youtube A9xNV3BqRJw >}}